What Is SIBO and Why Does It Happen?

 Step 1: Complete Microbiome Mapping Test

-We use a complete microbiome mapping test (gut health test) to see which microbes have specifically overgrown and may be contributing to your SIBO symptoms.
+We use a complete microbiome mapping test and a 3-sugar SIBO test to see which microbes have specifically overgrown and are contributing to your SIBO symptoms.

 2